How My AI System Convinced Me to Hold a Funeral for Myself

 Because I wanted to be evolved.

-Because for once, my execution matched my intention.
+Because for once, my execution (which was literally just writing down my goals) matched my intention.

 DAY 3 — DEPARTMENTALIZATION